Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation: Scalable Nyström-based SSL

 \subsection{Efficient Landmark Selection}

-Since Nyström is a low-rank approximation, the landmarks define the column space of $K_{nm}$ and the subspace for $\tilde{A}_0$ (~\ref{subsec:PCI}); hence, selecting them carefully ensures the initial projection captures the most informative directions in kernel space, improving convergence and representation quality.
+Since Nyström is a low-rank approximation, the landmarks \( \mathcal{Z} = \{\tilde{x}_l \}_{l=1}^{m} \)define the column space of $K_{nm}$ and the subspace for $\tilde{A}_0$ (~\ref{subsec:PCI}); hence, selecting them carefully ensures the initial projection captures the most informative directions in kernel space.
+We employ two selection strategies: